 Issuers will submit SBCs to the Exchange via email in PDF format.
 One compressed/zip folder will contain information for each plan.
 The name of the folder will be the HIOS Plan ID.
 Each SBC file will be named as follows:

 - Full Plan Name

 - Pediatric-only or family indicator

-- Actuarial value of high or low

 - English or Spanish

 Sample: